oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

     Leave the remaining fields with their default values and then click the *Create Module* button to continue.

-    {% img assets/rest-create-module-02.png "Enter the details for creating the module." %}
+    {% imgx assets/rest-create-module-02.png "Enter the details for creating the module." %}
 1. Once created, scroll down and then on the left, click the *Create Template* button:

-    {% img assets/rest-create-template-01.png "Next, create a Template" %}
+    {% imgx assets/rest-create-template-01.png "Next, create a Template" %}
 1. Provide the following details about the template:

     **URI Template:** random

     Leave the remaining fields with their default values and then click the *Create Template* button to continue.

-    {% img assets/rest-create-template-02.png "Enter the details for creating the template." %}
+    {% imgx assets/rest-create-template-02.png "Enter the details for creating the template." %}
 1. Scroll down again and then click the *Create Handler* button to create a *GET* handler for the template.

-    {% img assets/rest-create-handler-01.png "Create a *GET* handler for the new template." %}
+    {% imgx assets/rest-create-handler-01.png "Create a *GET* handler for the new template." %}
 1. Ensure the following options are selected:

     **Method:** GET
     **Source Type:** Collection Query

-    {% img assets/rest-create-handler-02.png "" %}
+    {% imgx assets/rest-create-handler-02.png "" %}

     In the *Source* field, enter the following SQL statement to perform a simple random selection of a single row: